Employment Contracts in Las Vegas, Nevada

 The majority of employment contracts in the state of Nevada include the following: salary or wages, job descriptions, duration of employment (if any - most are at will), and termination/advancement grounds.
 Some clauses are less common but still worthy of being noted.
 First, the contract might include an arbitration clause which requires that parties forgo going to court over an employment dispute.

 Second, a severance clause or "termination clause" outlines the process for ending the employment.
 Courts have held employers liable for wrongful termination when violating such clauses.
-Third, clauses covering confidentiality and non-compete clauses subject all information completed or obtained by employees to certain rules.
+Additionally, clauses covering confidentiality and non-compete clauses subject all information completed or obtained by employees to specific rules.

 How Can a Las Vegas Lawyer Help?

 Lawyers in Las Vegas who specialize in Nevada employment laws may assist you in determining what employment contracts contain.
-A lawyer can also lend counsel about what is fair to you in the contract, and can negotiate specific terms that will address your individual concerns as you enter or leave employment.
+A lawyer can also lend counsel about what is fair to you in the contract, and can negotiate particular terms that will address your specific concerns as you enter or leave employment.